 How Do You Treat Binge Eating Disorder?

 Holistic, integrative treatment is particularly effective for binge eating disorder.
 Through a combination of individual psychotherapy, process groups and alternative interventions, clients can identify the root causes of the disorder and develop new skills for coping with emotional distress.

-- Dialectical Behavioral Therapy (DBT) teaches mindfulness and encourages binge eaters to develop greater self-acceptance, regulate their emotions and Tdevelop a new "coping templates" that will enable them to identify problems and select healthier, alternative long-term solutions.
+- Dialectical Behavioral Therapy (DBT) teaches mindfulness and encourages binge eaters to develop greater self-acceptance, regulate their emotions and develop a new "coping templates" that will enable them to identify problems and select healthier, alternative long-term solutions.

-- Our naturopathic physician prescribes supplements to correct food allergies, nutritional imbalances and cravings.
+- Our nurse practitioners and physicians prescribe supplements to correct food allergies, nutritional imbalances and cravings.